Charleston Water Quality at a Glance

 Is Charleston Water Safe to Drink?

-Generally Yes – Charleston Water System meets most federal standards and has won awards for water quality.
-However, PFAS levels currently exceed new EPA limits with PFOS at 5.7 ppt and PFOA at 4.4 ppt.
+Generally Yes, With Caveats — Charleston Water System meets most federal standards and has won awards for water quality.
+However, PFAS levels currently exceed the EPA’s 2024 maximum contaminant levels, with PFOS recorded at 5.7 ppt and PFOA at 4.4 ppt against an MCL of 4.0 ppt.
 Additional concerns include chromium-6 and disinfection byproducts.
-The system is working toward compliance by 2029.
+The system is working toward full PFAS compliance by 2029.
+See our South Carolina water quality overview for statewide context.

 ⚠️ Key Concerns for Charleston Residents